Klimatbyran/klimatkollen/README.md

 The results will be saved in the `/data/output` folder, primarily in the `climate-data.json` file.

+#### Handling Data Inconsistencies for Municipalities

+Given that Klimatkollen focuses on data related to municipalities, it's often necessary to standardize the naming conventions for Swedish municipalities as they can vary across different datasets.
+The following are known cases:

+- Falun: also called Falu kommun.
+- Gotland: also called Region Gotland or Region Gotland (kommun).
+- Upplands Väsby: alternate spelling includes Upplands-Väsby.
+- Stockholm: also called Stockholms stad.
+- Malmö: also called Malmö stad.

+In the list, the term appearing before the colon (:) is the standardized name that we use in the repository.
+Any alternative names listed after "also known as" should be converted to this standard version when incorporating new data sets.

 ### Utilizing Data on the Website

 We use a TypeScript utility service located at `utils/climateDataService.tsx` to source the data from `climate-data.json` and display it on the website.